John Ikenberry: The settlement of World War II

 Compared to the end of the First World War, the United States was even more powerful in 1945 following the conclusion of the Second World War.
 The nation possessed a preponderance of military power and close to half of the world's wealth.
 Once again, leaders from the United States attempted to leverage this powerful position and create a stable order that would serve to benefit their nation for decades to come.
 Political and economic openness was the centerpiece of this envisioned framework.
 It was believed that the closed economic regions which had existed before the war had led to worldwide depression and at least in part contributed to the start of the conflict.
 Reconstructing a stable Europe was also a priority, as safeguarding American interests was seen as being rooted in European stability.
 The region also became a staging ground for the Cold War, and building a strong West Germany was seen as an important step in balancing against the Soviet Union.
 In the end, the United States created its desired order through a series of security, economic, and financial multilateral institutions, including NATO and the Marshall Plan.
-West Germany was bound to its democratic Western European neighbors through the European and Coal and Steel Community (later, the European Communities) and to the United States through Atlantic security pact; Japan was bound to the United States through an alliance partnership and expanding economic ties.
+West Germany was bound to its democratic Western European neighbors through the European Coal and Steel Community (later, the European Communities) and to the United States through Atlantic security pact; Japan was bound to the United States through an alliance partnership and expanding economic ties.
 The Bretton Woods system meeting in 1944 laid down the monetary and trade rules that facilitated the opening and subsequent flourishing of the world economy.
 In institutionalizing its power, the United States was willing to act as a "reluctant superpower," making concessions to weaker states in order to ensure their participation in their desired framework.

 Ikenberry asserts that the dense, encompassing, and broadly endorsed system of rules and institutions, which are rooted in and also reinforced by democracy and capitalism, laid a basis of cooperation and shared authority over the current U.S.-led global system.
 He says that system with the institutions that were built around rules and norms of nondiscrimination and market openness, provides low barrier of economic participation and high potential benefits.
 However, the key point is that while making active use of these institutions to promote the country's development of global power status, the country should work within the order, rather than the outside of it.
 Thus, no major state can modernize without integrating into the globalized capitalist system.

 A 2018 special issue of The British Journal of Politics and International Relations was devoted to After Victory.